Hennops River: Pollution

 The Hennops River is one of Gauteng's heavily polluted rivers.
-Insufficient and poorly-maintained sanitation facilities in Tembisa, Ivory Park, Olifantsfontein and Erasmia have turned the river into an open sewer.
+Insufficient and poorly maintained sanitation facilities in Tembisa, Ivory Park, Olifantsfontein and Erasmia have turned the river into an open sewer.
 AfriForum gathered water samples from the Hennops River and according to the results‚ more than 1 000 000 units of the indicator microbe Escherichia coli were present per 100 ml of water.
 The health risk is high for people coming into full or partial contact with water having more than 2000 colony forming units per 100 ml.

 Untreated or partially treated sewage also contains high concentrations of phosphate and nitrate, which contribute to the eutrophication problems in Hartbeespoort Dam.
 In 2020 the FRESH NGO installed litter traps at Clayville township in Tembisa, and locals were employed to remove the waste which soon accumulated.

+Incidents

+In April 2025, three constables who went missing were discovered at the Hennops River along the N1 in Centurion.
+They have been missing for a week and were reportedly on their way from Bloemfontein in the Free State to Limpopo province, where they were deployed.Police also discovered two more bodies, one of that of the South African Police Services groundsman from Lyttleton police station and one of a civilian.